Greenwashing: Definition, Impacts and Solutions by LONGTIME

 It may also refer to sub-criteria relating to resistance to external stresses (corrosion).

-Maintenance and upkeep criterion
+Criterion 2: Maintenance and upkeep

 It is commonly said that 50% of breakdowns can be avoided by observing the conditions of use and maintenance of the articles.

-This criterion is used to check the conditions under which the equipment and/or its major sub-assemblies can be maintained in a nominal functional state, including software functions.
+• Maintenance: This criterion is used to check the conditions under which the equipment and/or its major sub-assemblies can be maintained in a nominal functional state, including software functions.

-Criterion Durability guarantee and quality approach
+Criterion 3: Sustainability guarantee and quality approach

 This third criterion focuses on the warranty conditions offered by the manufacturer and its quality approach.

-Sectoral criteria Material or functional improvements
+Sector criteria Material or functional improvements

 These indicators are linked to equipment improvements, but only concern certain categories of item.
 These improvements will be assessed from two angles: hardware improvements and/or software improvements.